lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###$auth.validateUser
-return a promise that will resolve if a user's auth token exists and is valid.
-This method does not take any arguments.
+This method returns a promise that will resolve if a user's auth token exists and is valid.
+This method does not accept any arguments.
 [Read more](#token-validation-flow)

-This method is called on page load during the app's run phase so that returning users will not need to manually re-authenticate themselves.
+This method automatically is called on page load during the app's run phase so that returning users will not need to manually re-authenticate themselves.

 The promise returned by this method can be used to prevent users from viewing certain pages when using [angular ui router](https://github.com/angular-ui/ui-router) [resolvers](http://angular-ui.github.io/ui-router/site/#/api/ui.router.util.$resolve).